AstunTechnology/iso19139.eamp/README.md

-# GEMINI 2.2 schema plugin
+# EAMP v1.1 schema plugin

-This is the GEMINI 2.2 schema plugin for GeoNetwork 3.x or greater version.
+This is the Environment Agency's extended metadata profile, based on Gemini 2.2, implemented as a schema plugin for GeoNetwork 3.x or greater.

 ## Installing the plugin

 ### GeoNetwork version to use with this plugin

-Use GeoNetwork 3.2.0+ version.
+Use GeoNetwork 3.2.0+.
-It'll not be supported in 2.10.x or 3.0.x series so don't plug it into it!
+It's not supported in 2.10.x or 3.0.x so don't plug it into it!

 ### Adding the plugin to the source code